n1gp/rfspace_hpsdr/README.txt

 rfspace_usb2hpsdr is an RFSPACE USB SDR to HPSDR software translation server.

-It currently builds and runs on Linux.
+It currently builds and runs on Linux, and supports the SDR-IP and SDR-14.

 A real HPSDR radio's (i.e. Hermes) frequency range is from 10KHz to 55MHz.
 But the SDR-14 and SDR-IQ are only up to 30MHz.